Emergency Dental Treatment for a Knocked-Out Tooth? What to Do… What to Expect

 Emergency dental treatment is vital in the case of a knocked-out tooth.

 Would you believe that more than 5 million teeth are knocked out in a single year?!
 It’s not super-easy to knock out a tooth but it’s not necessarily difficult either.
 The good news is that if this happens to your child or to you, the tooth isn’t necessarily lost for good.

 The technical term for a tooth that’s been knocked out is an “avulsed” tooth.
 When this happens, the nerves and blood vessels are damaged too.
-As such, all avulsed teeth will (at least eventually) need a root canal—whether your tooth can be saved or an implant is required.
+And in these cases, emergency dental treatment is required.
+All avulsed teeth will (at least eventually) need a root canal—whether your tooth can be saved or an implant is required.
 With your own tooth, if it can be saved, the bone can reattach to the root.

 Summarily, though, with the right emergency dental care for a knocked out tooth, the tooth can sometimes be saved and re-implanted back in the mouth.

 Below is what you need to know to save your – or your child’s – tooth that’s been knocked out of the mouth.